 In the Mandingo quarter of Kakata City in Margibi County where the Diamond for Peace Liberia is located, we have provided 70 poor households without hand washing facilities with hygiene supplies such as hand wash buckets, soaps, cloth masks, correct information on COVID-19 infections, and instruction on preventive methods.
 After distribution, monitoring has been carried out to confirm that people are washing their hands in the correct way, and we provide them with additional soaps and follow-up instructions.

 You can read the update by clicking here and the article about local female tailors who made masks by clicking here.

-We will similarly distribute hygiene supplies, provide information and guidance to the poor families (artisanal diamond miners, diggers, women group members, community leaders and 16 satellite villages, and donated a non-contact thermometer, a BP cuff, and locally made fabric masks to a clinic in Weasua, an artisanal diamond mining community, where Diamond for Peace is partnering to implement the activities for capacity development.
+Diamonds for Peace distributed hygiene supplies, provided information and guidance to the artisanal diamond miners, diggers, women group members, community leaders and 16 satellite villages, and donated a non-contact thermometer, a BP cuff, and locally made fabric masks to a clinic in Weasua, an artisanal diamond mining community, where Diamond for Peace is partnering to implement the activities for capacity development.